 The Company evaluates the impairment of long-lived assets, based on projections of undiscounted future cash flows, whenever events or changes in circumstances indicate that the carrying amounts of such assets may not be recoverable.
 In the event an evaluation indicates that such cash flows cannot be expected to be sufficient to fully recover the assets, the assets are written down to their estimated fair value.
-In 2015, the Company recorded a \$5 million (\$3 million, net of taxes) impairment charge on Pike assets held for sale.
-See Note Q. No impairment charges on long-lived assets were recognized in 2016 or 2014.
+In 2015, the Company recorded a \$5 million (\$3 million, net of taxes) impairment charge on the assets held for sale of Pike, a former O&R subsidiary that was sold in August 2016.
+No impairment charges on long-lived assets were recognized in 2017 or 2016.